Escaping from Zero Gradient: Revisiting Action-Constrained Reinforcement Learning via Frank-Wolfe Policy Optimization: Experimental Results

 \section{Experimental Results}

 In this section, we empirically evaluate FWPO and NFWPO in various real-world applications, including bike sharing systems, communication networks, and continuous control in MuJoCo.
 We compare the proposed algorithms against the following popular benchmark methods: \begin{itemize}[leftmargin=*] \item \textbf{DDPG+Projection}: The training procedure is identical to the vanilla DDPG \citep{lillicrap2016continuous} except that the action is post-processed by the $L_2$-projection operator $\Pi_{\cC(s)}(\cdot)$ before being applied to the environment. \item \textbf{DDPG+RewardShaping}: Built on DDPG+Projection, this algorithm adds the $L_2$-norm between the pre-projection and post-projection actions as a penalty to the intrinsic reward. \item \textbf{DDPG+OptLayer}: This design uses a differentiable projection layer, namely the OptLayer, that supports end-to-end training via gradient descent \citep{pham2018optlayer}. \end{itemize} Moreover, for the projection step (without the need of backpropagation) required by DDPG+Projection, DDPG+RewardShaping, and NFWPO, we implement this functionality on the Gurobi optimization solver \citep{gurobi}.
 Therefore, the post-projection actions are guaranteed to satisfy the action constraints for all the algorithms.
 For each task, each algorithm is trained under the common set of 5 random seeds.
 Each evaluation consists of 10 episodes, and we report the average performance along with the standard deviation in Figures \ref{fig:BSS-3}-\ref{fig:Halfcheetah all}.
-We also summarize the average return over the final 10 evaluations in Table \ref{tab:expResult}.
-The detailed training setup can be found in Appendix \ref{section:appendix:exp}.
+We also summarize the average return over the final 10 evaluations in Table \ref{tab:expResult} and Table \ref{tab:mujocoResult}.
+The detailed training setup can be found in Appendix D. The code of our experiments is available \footnote{https://github.com/upupsheep/NFWPO\_Final\_Code}.